 FHS owns two properties listed in the National Register.
 Harrington House, located in Freeport village at 45 Main Street, houses our exhibits, research area and archives, and business offices.
 We also own Pettengill Farm, a two-hundred year-old, 140-acre saltwater farm located 1.5 miles from Harrington House.
 Both are open to the public.

-Our public hours at Harrington House are Monday through Friday from 10:00am -5:00pm.
+Our public hours at Harrington House are Tuesday through Friday from 10:00am -4:00pm.
 Pettengill Farm grounds are open year-round, dawn to dusk.
-The house is open by appointment and on Pettengill Farm Day, the first Sunday in October.
+The house is open by appointment and on Pettengill Farm Day, which is celebrated every September.